Probst1nator/LLM-Classroom/README.md

 [![Watch a classroom episode on YouTube](https://i.ytimg.com/vi/zoQ3bQ3zipM/maxresdefault.jpg)](https://www.youtube.com/live/zoQ3bQ3zipM?si=qnBS8jE_P-GrGre9)

 This project was created at the start of 2024, back then opensource language models were still much more basic.
-Be aware that because of this the dialogues in the (aged) episode will reflect this.
+Be aware that because of this the dialogues in the episodes will reflect this.

 ## 🚀 Quick Start